 21. Sainte-Barbe (Every Saturday in December):

-Saint-Étienne keeps its tradition with this festival where the young and old join the parade from the Place de l’Hotel de Ville to the Puits Couriot / Parc-musée de la Mine which hosts a great pyrotechnic show.
+Saint-Étienne keeps its tradition with this festival, where the young and old join the parade from the Place de l’Hotel de Ville to the Puits Couriot / Parc-musée de la Mine, which hosts a great pyrotechnic show.
 On this occasion, the Mine Museum is open for free.

-With lively and most definitely enjoyable festivals all year round, how about you add home of “The Cauldron” to the list of cities to visit?
+With lively and most definitely enjoyable festivals all year round, how about you add the home of “The Cauldron” to the list of cities to visit?